vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 **Predict:** the closing price of each firm at time *t* (approximately May 2026), i.e., `target_price`.

-Four models are trained and compared: Ridge Regression, Random Forest, Gradient Boosting, and a Neural Network (with XGBoost + SHAP for feature importance).
+Four models are trained and compared: Ridge Regression, Random Forest, Gradient Boosting, and XGBoost (with SHAP for feature importance).
 The best-performing model on the held-out test set is reported as the primary result.
 All technical signals are constructed strictly from data prior to `current_price` to avoid look-ahead bias.

 ---